 But if you do run into technical issues along the way, then try and remain calm and plan some backup methods.
 That way, you will avoid letting frustrations mount up, which will only place additional strain on your relationship which is already being put to the test.

 Drama is bad for any relationship, but when you’re dealing with a few thousand miles between you, this can really bring you both down.
 Similarly, always talking about how much you miss each other will only make things harder.
 Therefore, instead of focusing on all the negative things and what you both miss, try sticking to subjects that you would normally chat about in person.
 This might mean making jokes, sharing everyday activities, and reminiscing about happy memories.

 Remember, it’s the little things that count, so in between those lovely catch-ups, why not send each other loving messages or photos or share links to fun videos that you know will make your partner smile.
 Even sending a ‘good morning’ text or wishing them good night will remind them just how much you love them.
 And don’t underestimate the simple act of randomly calling just to say ‘I love you’.
 This can make a huge impact on their day.
 Just keep the time difference in mind – if there is one.
 After all, the last thing you want to do is wake your partner up at god knows what hour reaffirming your love.

 Find a comfortable way to maintain intimacy

-Just because you two are miles apart does not mean that the physical side of your relationship has been put on the backburner.
-Have a discussion of each other’s needs and wants and find a happy medium that is comfortable for both.
-Preferably, create this plan before you leave each other.
-It could be a few coy, intimate photos or Skype sex – it all depends on each person’s comfort level.
+Just because the two of you are miles apart doesn’t mean that the physical side of your long-distance relationship has to be put on the back burner.
+In fact, it’s important to have a discussion about each other’s needs and wants and find a happy medium that is comfortable for both of you.
+And preferably, you’ll want to do this before you part ways.